samiorlando/processaudio1/README.md

             sR = this.applySaturation(sR);
           }

-          // 3.
-AGC - solo si NO está en bypass if (!this.bypass.agc && this.agcState.enabled) {
+          // AGC - with bypass
+          if (this.agcEnabled && this.agcState.enabled) {
             const agc = this.agcState;
             const mixed = (sL + sR) / 2;
             const agcResult = this.compressSample(mixed, agc.threshold, agc.ratio, agc.attack, agc.release, this.agcEnvelope, this.agcGain);